-There are thousands of burgers out there, but there’s only one burger named for my beloved state…the Carolina Burger.
-It originated in the coastal and piedmont areas of North and South Carolina, and boy…is it ever good!
+There are thousands of burgers out there, but there’s only one burger named for my beloved state…The Carolina Burger.
+It originated in the coastal and piedmont areas of North and South Carolina, and boy…is it ever tasty!

 In North Carolina, we love our creamy slaw, mustard, onions, and hotdog chili.
 So, why not put them together on a burger?
 I mean, have you ever tried one?
 No other burger compares as far as I’m concerned.

 You’ve got your basic mustard and ketchup burger.
 And, there’s the fancy mushroom and swiss variety.
 If you can conjure it up, I bet your favorite burger topping is already out there…including fried oysters (which they serve at my favorite restaurant…the Oyster House, in West Asheville).

 But, the Carolina Burger is where it’s at.